LAKSHYAJAIN16/28bot/README.md

 ## Bidding (MonteCarloBiddingAgent)

-Pipeline designed for accuracy and speed:
+Designed for accuracy and speed:

-- Stage 1 (quick screening + filtering)
+- Stage 1 (quick screen)
-  - For each suit present in the 4-card hand, run a few partial simulations parallely, using `multithreading`
+  - For each suit in the 4-card hand, run a few partial ISMCTS simulations in parallel
-  - Compute 30th percentile (p30) performance along with mean performance for better evaluation.
+  - Compute the 30th percentile (p30) and mean performance.

-- Stage 2 (heavy evaluation)
+- Stage 2 (heavy eval)
-  - Select top suits based on results from quick screening.
+  - Keep the top suits from Stage 1
-  - Use more samples/iterations and full playouts
+  - Run more samples/iterations with full playouts
-  - Compute per-suit stats: avg points, bottom 30 performance, standard deviation.
+  - Record per-suit stats: avg, p30, std

 - Decision rule
-  - Thresholds: require p30 >= (min_allowed − 1) AND (avg − 0.5·std) >= (min_allowed − 1)
+  - Require: p30 ≥ (min_allowed − 1) AND (avg − 0.5·std) ≥ (min_allowed − 1)
-  - Proposed bid = floor(max(p30, avg−1)), clipped to [min_allowed, 28]
+  - Proposed bid = floor(max(p30, avg − 1)), clipped to [min_allowed, 28]
-  - Stakes doubling at ≥ 20
+  - Stakes double at ≥ 20 (environment enforces this)

-- Precomputation Dictionary
+- Precomputed shortcut
-  - Before simulating, the agent looks up `precomputed_bets.jsonl`
-  - If stats are found, it can compute a bid immediately with identical thresholds, skipping simulations
-  - All bidding computations are automatically added to the `precomputed_bets.jsonl`
+  - Looks up `precomputed_bets.jsonl` via a suit-canonical key and, if present, uses those stats directly
+  - Gameplay and the precompute script both enrich this file over time

 - Trump choice
-  - After winning auction, trump is selected based on the suit leading to the most points.
+  - After winning the auction, pick the suit that is estimated to yield the most points
 ---

 ## Gameplay